rsaber/cs1511-17s1/misc/gittutorial.md

 ## Using GitHub
 Yeah, just follow the instructions to create a repo, make sure you have a student account so you can make a private repo.
 If you can't, try BitBucket or GitLab.

-## Creation the Repo
+## Creating the Repo
 A repo (short for repository) is just a online collection of your code, you can clone this code, edit it and then `push` those changes to the online version.
-It's quite similar to something like google drive or drop box but github tracks every change you make.
+It's similar to Google Drive or Dropbox but Git tracks every change you make.
-This is amazing for when you mess up and all your code is broken because you can `revert` your code to any previous working version.
+This allows you to quickly revert a change you made, or branch off with new experimental features you aren't too sure about.

-To create a repo you need to make a github account and then on the homepage find the large button saying "create a new repo".
+To create a repo you need to make a GitHub (/BitBucket/GitLab) account and then on the homepage find the large button saying "create a new repo".
-It will ask you to name the repo and if you want a read me.
-Say yes to the readme file and give the repo a name.
+It will ask you to name the repo and if you want a README file.
+Continue with the prompts, you can add a README at this stage if you want.

-Once done github will give you a link, something like `https://github.com/lol/---.git`.
+Once done GitHub will give you a link, something like `https://github.com/username/---.git`.
 Copy this.

 ## Cloning the Repo
 Once you've made a new repo, `cd` into some directory where you want the code to be and clone it with the following command